david-ta-ming/fastqgen/README.md

 ### Running the Application

-After building, you can run the application using:
+After building, you can run the application using the generated jar in the target directory:

 ```bash
 java -jar fastqgen.jar <sequenceLength> <fileSizeInMB>